 Classroom Salon is a social learning environment that builds a community of readers from individual contributions.
 Teachers upload long-form texts (e.g., a chapter of literature for homework, technical or scientific articles, news stories or editorials) and students read and annotate the texts individually.
 Students can also be prompted with questions that relate to the text as a whole.
 All of these contributions are aggregated to produce a variety of visualizations, summaries, and statistics to help the knowledge worker get an immediate understanding of community perceptions on global and local levels.
 The platform was adopted in humanities classrooms and later STEM classrooms to manage classroom content and moderate in-class interactions.
 By 2015, there were more than 20,000 registered users.

-Classroom Salon is a project of Carnegie Mellon University and has received over $1,000,000 in funding from Google, the Bill and Melinda Gates Foundation, National Science Foundation, Heinz Endowment, and Innovation Works.
+Classroom Salon is a project of Carnegie Mellon University and has received funding from Google, the Bill and Melinda Gates Foundation, National Science Foundation, Heinz Endowment, and Innovation Works.
 Patents pending.

 ↑ Prototype Splash Screen, 2008

 ↑ Analyze the contributions at the text-level and continue the discourse through threaded commenting.
 Filter the results on the right and see comment similarity.

 ↑ Clicking through the right-hand panels to reveal other types of visualizations and tools.